openaps/AndroidAPSdocs/docs/EN/Getting-Started/Glossary.md

 </tr>
 <tr>
  <td><strong>CAGE</strong></td>
- <td>cannula age - displayed on the homescreen of AndroidAPS and in Nightscout if information was entered in the actions tab / menu</td>
+ <td>cannula age - displayed on the homescreen of AAPS and in Nightscout if information was entered in the actions tab / menu</td>
  <td>Nightscout</td>
   <td>&nbsp;</td>
 </tr>